devchallenges-io/curriculum/3-javascript/1-javascript/16-storing-data-browser.md

 ---
 seo:
-  title: "Mastering Browser Local Storage: Ultimate Guide for Developers"
+  title: "Browser Local Storage: Ultimate Guide for Developers"
   description: "Master browser local storage with our ultimate guide.
 Learn localStorage, sessionStorage, cookies, and IndexedDB for optimal web development."
 faqs:
   - What are the main differences between localStorage and sessionStorage?